 Should the name does not meet any of the requirements stated above; ACRA will reject the proposed business name.

 - For Singaporean/ Singapore Permanent Resident – Individual’s Details:

 For Singaporean or Singapore Permanent Resident registering for Partnership, Singpass is required for the registration.
 The Individual must not be an undischarged bankruptcy and prior to the registration, the individual must ensure that there is no outstanding amount in his/her Medisave account.
-These criteria apply for the subsequent renewal of business registration.
+These criteria apply for the subsequent renewal of company registration in Singapore.